Dry Ice Blasting & Cleaning Blog

 A Storied Past Uncovered by Meticulous Restoration

 Built in 1928 as a National Guard armory, the building was once home to munitions and a shooting range.
-Later, the building was repurposed into the Newman Recreation Center, where boy scouts gathered and school dances and basketball games were held.
+Later, the building was repurposed into the Newman Recreation Center, where Boy Scouts gathered and school dances and basketball games were held.

 The building fell into disuse after the Parks Department stopped programming there in 2011.
 Many shied away from rehabilitation opportunities; the amount of care and diligence that would be required to revive the building was more than most wanted to take on.